MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Restore-MgDriveRootListItemVersion.md

 Restore a previous version of a ListItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the item.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Restore-MgBetaDriveRootListItemVersion](/powershell/module/Microsoft.Graph.Beta.Files/Restore-MgBetaDriveRootListItemVersion?view=graph-powershell-beta)

 ## SYNTAX

 ### Restore (Default)